 Malanka starts wandering across the village casting out evil spirits from the evening of January 13.
 It takes the whole night and the following day to visit every single house.
 Luckily, the village is divided into two smaller areas—the so-called "Sus" and "Putni", and each area has its own Malanka.

 In the "Sus" area, the main figure of Malanka celebrations is a commandant, who talks with the hosts and collects money.
 The most iconic characters are bears wearing straw costumes of 66 pounds (30 kg).
 Only the bears can drive out evil spirits with their wide shoulders.
 The strong men must carry the burden for a whole night and day, with short breaks allowed for a snack and a nap.
 The role of gypsies is to curb and take care of the bears.
 Whereas the evil spirits are embodied by the figures of wicked doctors, policemen, and officials.

 Malanka in the "Putni" area is similar, but local bears differ with their faces being painted with Romanian national symbols.
 As the village is only a little more than 4 miles (7 km) away from the Romanian border, most local residents are ethnic Romanians.

-In the afternoon, at about 2 pm, all Malanka groups gather in the main street to close the celebration and find out who is the winner.
-These traditions have been passed on from one generation to another, and represent invaluable cultural heritage.
+In the afternoon, at about 2 pm, all Malanka groups gather in the main street to close the celebration and find out who has won.

-Chernivtsi, the largest city in the region, has been hosting MalankaFest since 2011.
-It's a large-scale international Malanka featuring the participants from the neighboring countries as well as from other regions of Ukraine.
-But unlike Krasna Malanka, MalankaFest in Chernivtsi features lots of elements of pop culture.
+The largest city in the region has been hosting Malanka Festival since 2011.
+A large-scale international Malanka celebration takes place at Chernivtsi Philharmonic Square and features the participants from the neighboring countries, as well as other regions of Ukraine.
+But unlike Krasna Malanka, MalankaFest in Chernivtsi features many more elements of pop culture.